xofbd/wqu-weather-app/README.md

 1. gets the client's IP address.
 1. uses the IP address to look up their location.
-1. uses their location data to greet them with temperature of the city they are located in.
+1. uses their location data to greet them with the temperature of the city they are located in.

 ## Prerequisites